- This event has passed.

 Thursday – Clay Decoration

 Participants will continue to work on the pieces made in session 1, as well as experimenting with slab building techniques and a variety of coloured engobe clays.
 Themes of decoration in different world cultures will be explored in this session.
+If you haven’t been able to attend Monday’s session you will still be able to make things and Martin will take these away to be fired in an electric kiln.

 Friday – Clay Sculpture Fire